 The following set of interior safety checkpoints will be structural in nature.
 This is to ensure the physical safety of your tenants at all times.

-- Ceilings.
-Stains, cracks, or sagging sections of ceiling may be a sign of water damage.
-Not only is this unsightly, but a possibly collapse on a tenant or mold contamination are serious health and safety concerns.
+- Ceilings– Stains, cracks, or sagging ceiling sections may indicate water damage.
+Not only is this unsightly, but a possibly collapse on a tenant or mold contamination are severe health and safety concerns.

-- Fireplace.
-If your property has a fireplace, it is essential that is be swept clean of any debris inside to ensure proper ventilation when your tenants ignite the fireplace during their tenancy.
+- Fireplace– If your property has a fireplace, clean it regularly to ensure proper ventilation when your tenants ignite the fireplace during their tenancy.

 Appliance Safety Check

-Though most appliances do not post any severe safety issues to your tenants should they break, it is important you check the ones that have the potential to cause actual harm.
+Though most appliances do not post any severe safety issues to your tenants should they break, you must check the ones that have the potential to cause actual harm.
 Here are a few things to keep a close eye on.

-- Washer/Dryer.
-Buildup of lint and debris in either of these machines can not only damage the machine, but cause a fire to ignite as well.
-Having a professional clear our the machine and ducts annually can help prevent this buildup from causing any safety hazards.
+- Washer/Dryer –The buildup of lint and debris in either of these machines can damage the machine and cause a fire to ignite.
+Having a professional clear out the machine and ducts annually can help prevent this buildup from causing any safety hazards.

-- Stove/Oven.
-Ensuring that an electric stove does not have faulty wiring, and a gas stove does not leak gas is best for the health and safety of your tenants.
-These are fire hazards that can be prevented with a thorough inspection.
+- Stove/Oven –Ensuring that an electric stove does not have faulty wiring and a gas stove does not leak gas is best for the health and safety of your tenants.
+These are fire hazards that you can prevent with a thorough inspection.

-- Plumbing.
-Make sure all plumbing throughout the home is working properly to prevent water damage from leaks, mold contamination, and improper drainage of waste water.
+- Plumbing – Ensure all plumbing throughout the home is working correctly to prevent water damage from leaks, mold contamination, and improper wastewater drainage.

 Exterior Safety Check

-It is just as important you inspect the exterior of your home because your tenants will inevitably spend a significant amount of time walking to and from the home and possibly in the front and backyards.
+It is just as important you inspect the exterior of your home.
+Your tenants will inevitably spend a significant amount of time walking to and from home and in the yard.

-- Walkways and Stairwells.
-All railings must be secure and ready for use by your tenants.
-Walkways must be free of slipping hazards and debris, and should be well lit at night to discourage intruders from lurking in the dark.
+- Walkways and Stairwells – All railings must be secure and ready for use by your tenants.
+Walkways must be free of slipping hazards or debris.
+Additionally, the exterior should be well lit to discourage intruders from lurking in the dark.

-- Landscape.
-Regularly trimming bushes and foliage can help prevent tripping hazards as well as prevent criminals from finding the perfect hideaway.
-If you have large trees with overgrown roots, make sure they are not damaging your property’s foundation or plumbing systems.
+- Landscape –Regularly trimming bushes and foliage can help prevent tripping hazards and prevent criminals from finding the perfect hideaway.
+If you have large trees with overgrown roots, ensure they are not damaging your property’s foundation or plumbing systems.

-- Alarm Systems.
-If your rental property has an alarm system that is in use, inspecting that it works on a regular basis is a good idea.
-Double check all motion sensors and the call system to authorities so that if an intrusion does occur, the alarm system does its job and protects not only your tenants but your property as well.
+- Alarm Systems – If your rental property has an alarm system that is in use, inspecting that it works regularly is a good idea.
+Double-check all motion sensors and the call system to authorities.
+That way, if an intrusion occurs, the alarm system does its job and protects your tenants and your property.

-- Roof Inspection.
-One major safety concern can come in the form of roof problems because of potential water damage.
-Deterioration of insulation, wood, and drywall materials puts your electrical, plumbing, and HVAC systems at risk.
-Not to mention to rodent infestation or mold contamination that can occur as well.
-Having a licensed professional conduct a roof inspection will give you the best results so you can manage any problem areas right away.
+- Roof Inspection –Deteriorating insulation, wood, and drywall materials puts your electrical, plumbing, and HVAC systems at risk.
+Not to mention rodent infestation or mold contamination that can also occur.
+Having a licensed professional conduct a roof inspection will give you the best results so you can manage any problem areas immediately.

-It is important that all rentals pass the inspection of a licensed home inspector before any tenants begin residency in the home.
-It can also be helpful to enlist your favorite Baltimore property management team, Bay Management Group, to help you regularly inspect your home so that it maintains the highest safety standards owed to every tenant that leases a property.
+All rentals must pass the inspection of a licensed home inspector before any tenants begin a residency in the home.
+Enlist your favorite Baltimore property management team, Bay Property Management Group, to help you regularly inspect your home.
+We’ll ensure that it maintains the highest safety standards owed to every tenant that leases a property.